 Silver Springs is a massive freshwater springhead, pumping over 500 million gallons of clear spring water out daily.
 Glass-bottom boat tours have been operating in Silver Springs since 1878.
 You’ll enjoy the clear water of the spring run where you can see shipwrecks, including a Spanish rowboat and statues from the I Spy TV show.
 You might even spot a manatee or alligator in these waters.

-But for a real adventure, rent a kayak or canoe so you can explore at your own pace and venture about four miles further downriver where you’ll find another “only in Florida” attraction – wild monkeys!
+But for a real adventure, rent a kayak or canoe so you can explore at your own pace.
+You can venture about four miles further downriver where you’ll find another “only in Florida” attraction – wild monkeys!

 Unfortunately, Silver Spring’s monkeys are not native to Florida.
-They were introduced as part of a jungle cruise attraction in the 1930s but they are the largest and most accessible wild monkey population in the US.
+Introduced as part of a jungle cruise attraction in the 1930s, they are the largest and most accessible wild monkey population in the US.

 The put-in and take-out areas are clearly marked on the Silver Springs kayak trail, along with an optional 1-mile paddle up the Fort King Waterway.
 It’s an easy kayak with mild current and the park arranges your shuttle back upriver.
 If you like water, exploration, and wildlife, you’ll love kayaking at Silver Springs.